 While blogging might not pay out immediately, you can make some serious affiliate cash if you gain a huge following.
 Plus, banner ads and other forms of ad revenue can make running a blog highly lucrative if you play your cards right.

 Giving a blog the chance of being successful takes endless hours of your own time.
 Unless you become an affiliate for a ton of different successful companies and get thousands of visitors per day, however, your conversion ratios will be too low to generate a significant paycheck each month.

 Your chances of success as a blogger increase exponentially if you choose a popular niche.
 For instance, if you want to write about high-quality European baby formula, you’ll gain a lot of traffic from interested parents, and you’ll gain access to dozens of affiliate opportunities.

 In general, just remember that your blog has to be unique to get traction.
 Writing about whatever’s interesting to you is fun, but if you’re in it for the money, you’ll need to think about things from a business standpoint.

-Start an eCommerce Business
+12. Start an eCommerce Business

 Whether you want to sell handicrafts on Etsy or start a CBD company, there are tons of eCommerce opportunities out there. eCommerce doesn’t even necessarily require you to start your own website; opening an Amazon or eBay store can be just as lucrative with less work.